Lemon-Framework/Lemon/README.md

 # 🍋 Lemon 3

+> Lemon is not revolution, Lemon is not for everyone.
+Its not 🚀 Web 3 🚀Fast 🚀Framework 🚀For 🚀 Today 🚀.
+I mean its php framework written in neovim.
+But its tool that was made for fun and can introduce to you to the world of php frameworks.
+Welcome to Lemon 3 development repo

 Pracujem na jednom phpcku ten sa bude volat Lemon...
 3. Bude tam nieco zo symfony nieco z laravelu nieco z nette nieco z termwindu chcem to akokeby spojit do jedneho.

 ![Blueprint](https://raw.githubusercontent.com/Lemon-Framework/static/master/images/lemon_bp.png)